KxSystems/docs/docs/architecture/rq.md

 ```q
 .u.end[x]
 ```
-Where x is the date that has ended.
+Where x is the date that has ended, as a date atom type.

 Actions performed: